Your web browser is outdated and may be insecure

 • 1995/2008 Pension Scheme (the 'old' scheme) – closed to new entrants

-• 2015 Pension Scheme (the 'new' scheme) – all members will be transitioned to this scheme from April 2022 following the McCloud judgement which ordered the government to remove age discrimination from all public sector pensions.
+• 2015 Pension Scheme (the 'new' scheme) – all members were transitioned to this scheme from April 2022 following the McCloud judgement, which ordered the government to remove age discrimination from all public sector pensions.
 See our information on age discrimination in reformed public service pension schemes

 The NHS Business Services Authority (NHSBSA) website has information on the NHS pension scheme for members in England and Wales.